 For more information on holding a raffle, go to www.michigan.gov/cg, and click on “Raffle,” or call (517) 335-5780.

 Do we need a license to hold a “Texas Hold ‘Em” tournament?

 Yes.
 For more information on holding your tournament, please go to www.michigan.gov/cg and click on “Texas Hold ‘Em.”

-How can members of my student organization participate in the Superior Edge program?
+How can members of my student organization participate in Superior Edge?

-Any NMU student may be involved in the Superior Edge.
+Any NMU student may be involved in Superior Edge.
 Participants will need to attend an orientation session to become acquainted with logging hours and requirements.
-Contact Superior Edge (1206 University Center, 906-227-6543) for orientation dates and times.
+Contact Superior Edge (1101 Northern Center, 906-227-6543, or email@example.com) for orientation dates and times.
 Superior Edge staff are willing to offer orientation training sessions specifically to organizations if a sufficient number of members are interested.
-For more information, please go to the Superior Edge page or call 906-227-6543.
+For more information, please go to Superior Edge or call 906-227-6543.